llaske/sugarizer/docs/tutorial_step6.md

 	define(["sugar-web/activity/activity", "sugar-web/env", "sugar-web/graphics/icon", "webL10n","sugar-web/graphics/presencepalette"], function (activity, env, icon, webL10n, presencepalette) {

 This palette must be initialized in the code.
 You just have to call the PresencePalette constructor with the toolbar element.
-So add this line into `activity/activity.js`:
+So add this line in the end of the require function of `activity/activity.js`:

 	// Link presence palette
 	var palette = new presencepalette.PresencePalette(document.getElementById("network-button"), undefined);